Nilesh1989/Gopher/README.md

 So we have decided to consolidate these behaviours into single problem and develop a prediction model for the detection of malicious domains.
 Thus we don't have to rely on different solutions and maintaining different models.
 ### Dependencies
-Install dependencies using `pip install requirements.txt` command
+requirements.txt file contains actual dependecies to run this project install it using `pip install requirements.txt` command.
 ### Quick Start
 ### Feature Least
 1. URL length